Fletcher Jones (Australian entrepreneur)

-Sir (David) Fletcher Jones OBE (14 August 1895 – 22 February 1977) was an Australian clothing manufacturer and retailer.
+Sir David Fletcher Jones (14 August 1895 – 22 February 1977) was an Australian clothing manufacturer and retailer.
 He is considered a pioneer in workforce participation.
 It has been claimed that "Arguably, no single person or firm had done more to transform and, for a time, homogenize Australian dress standards, particularly among men, than Fletcher Jones and his staff."

 Biography

-Fletcher Jones was born in Bendigo, Victoria, the son of a Cornish miner.
+Jones was born in Bendigo, Victoria, the son of a Cornish miner.
 In his childhood he had a stammer, but he practised reading aloud to manage this.
 He left school at age 12.

 He served with Australian forces in France in World War I where he suffered shell shock after being buried alive for several hours.
 On his return his stammer had returned, but he was determined to manage it so he commenced a door-to-door sales business in Melbourne.
 He then decided to become a hawker in the western Victorian region.
 He purchased a menswear store in Warrnambool in 1924.
 His business expanded, and in 1941 he decided to form a new wholesale business making nothing but high-quality ready-made trousers.
 The business was boosted by a war time contract for army pants, and rapidly made a reputation for hard-wearing, 'coverdine' work trousers, for men on the land.
 By 1945 his Warrnambool rooms were supplying 123 retailers in four States, but he then decided to sell directly, to insist on personal fittings, and to accept cash only.
 When his first shop opened in Collins Street, Melbourne, on 23 June 1946, the response was astonishing, with queues stretching for blocks.

 In 1948 he constructed a spacious factory on the site of a rubbish dump near Warrnambool, which had once been a quarry.
 The site was extensively renewed with gardens, and became a much-visited tourist attraction.